Generic Name: levonorgestrel (LEE-voe-nor-JES-trel)

 - Lamotrigine because its effectiveness is decreased, and when levonorgestrel is stopped, toxic effects, such as nausea, dizziness, and vision problems may occur

-- Take levonorgestrel as soon as possible within 72 hours after suspected birth control failure or after you have unprotected sexual intercourse.
+- Take Levonorgestrel as soon as possible after suspected birth control failure or after you have unprotected sexual intercourse.
+The first dose must be taken within 72 hours.
+Take the second tablet 12 hours after the first tablet.
+However, your doctor may instruct you to take Levonorgestrel in a different way.
 Follow the directions provided by your doctor.

 - Levonorgestrel can be used any time during the menstrual cycle.

-- If vomiting occurs within 2 hours after taking levonorgestrel, talk with your health care provider to discuss whether to repeat that dose.
+- If vomiting occurs within 1 hour after taking either tablet of Levonorgestrel, talk with your health care provider to discuss whether to repeat that dose.

 Important safety information: